learningmatter-mit/surface-sampling/README.md

 conda install -c conda-forge kimpy lammps openkim-models pip install -e .
 ```
+> If you're intending to contribute to the code, you can `pip install -e '.[dev]'` instead to also install the development dependencies.

 > [!NOTE]
 > I have yet to merge the private `NeuralForceField` to the public repo.
 For now, please clone the private [NFF repo](git@github.mit.edu:MLMat/NeuralForceField.git) and install it in the `vssr-mc` environment with `pip install -e .`.
 > The goal is to avoid modifying bash environment variables and paths in order to access the code.

 To run with LAMMPS, add the following to `~/.bashrc` or equivalent with appropriate paths and then `source ~/.bashrc`. `conda` would have installed LAMMPS as a dependency.
 ```bash